man freezer

 5. Enjoy cool showers

-When it is this hot, I will have a cold shower in the morning and then again in the evening to cool down.
+I will have a cold shower in the morning when it is this hot.
+I will take another shower in the evening to cool down.
 When everyone has been sweating on the tube and you feel the grime of the city on your skin.
-It’s important to maintain self-care and ensure that your skin is kept hydrated and cleansed.
+It’s important to keep self-care and make sure that your skin is kept hydrated and cleansed.
 It’s a great way of bringing your overall body temperature down too.

 Keep curtains drawn in a heatwave